 4WD MODIFICATIONS - POWERTRAIN

-All new turbo-diesels are electronically controlled and most have sophisticated unit-injection systems that can’t be bush repaired.
+All new turbo-diesels are electronically controlled and most have sophisticated common-rail-injection systems that can’t be bush repaired.
 However, the electronic diesel revolution has brought many benefits: better performance, improved economy, accurate fault diagnosis and engine protection from abuse being among them.

 In the truck world, engine makers are well aware of the sensitive nature of most road freight and have 24-hour call-out availability for truck customers.
 A ‘vehicle broken down’ call prompts instant response from most engine makers.
 That’s not how it is in the 4WD world.
 Call your friendly 4WD dealer and suggest that he send out a breakdown vehicle to attend to a fuel system problem and see what sort of service you get.